 4) Create a website or landing page

-A strong landing page or website for an app is essential because they are often the first impression users have of a business.
+An appealing landing page or website for an app is essential because it contributes to the first impression users have of a business.
 Since they can act as the display for an app, the ideal landing page should be clean, attractive, user-friendly, and work well across all browsers.
 It has become a standard practice to create a pre-launch landing page or at least a teaser video for a product.

 5) Prepare your press kit & other materials